And Can Homeschoolers Participate?

 Every year since 1931, 8th grade students have had the opportunity to study the state’s history, economics, culture, and geography, and then take the Golden Horseshoe Test.
 Sponsored by the West Virginia Cultural Center, the test is given in local middle schools, and only the top scorers are awarded the Golden Horseshoe.

-Since many homeschool students have asked if they can take the test and how they should go about preparing for it, this school year CHEWV will highlight different aspects of West Virginia studies in an effort to help them achieve this milestone.
-Next month we will look at potential textbooks and other information sources that parents can utilize as they teach their children West Virginia history.
+Since many homeschool students have asked if they can take the test and how they should go about preparing for it, CHEWV will highlight different aspects of West Virginia studies in an effort to help them achieve this milestone.
+Next in the series we will look at potential textbooks and other information sources that parents can utilize as they teach their children West Virginia history.

 If you know of a homeschooled student that has received a Golden Horseshoe, please send their name, county, and year they received the award to HSDC@CHEWV.org.
 If you have a photo of them at the ceremony, please send that as well.